aaronmaj/billing-job/README.md

 ## Billing job for Spring Cellular - Spring Batch

 ### Description
-This project is a simple Spring Batch application for practising Spring Batch course fro Spring Academy.
+This project is a simple Spring Batch application for practising Spring Batch course from Spring Academy.

 The application reads a CSV file, process the data and write the results to a database.
 The project uses a PostgreSQL database and a Docker container to run the database.